Evaluating Ophthalmology-Specific Word Embeddings Using Analogies and Low Vision Prognosis Prediction

-Some of my work with Dr. Sophia Wang of Stanford funded by Research to Prevent Blindness was presented in a poster presentation at the 2020 Mobilizing Computable Biomedical Knowledge meeting.
+Some of my work with Professor Sophia Wang of Stanford funded by Research to Prevent Blindness was presented in a poster presentation at the 2020 Mobilizing Computable Biomedical Knowledge meeting.
 It also made it into a published paper in the International Journal of Medical Informatics [PDF]

 In it, we described some of our work applying deep learning methods to the problem of interpreting doctors’ notes in electronic health records (EHRs).
 Specifically, we profiled the quality of word embeddings — mathematical representations of words that can be interpreted by a computer and, more importantly, can be “pre-trained” by feeding it different sources of input which allows meanings to be first learned from a body of text before being applied to another problem.
 In this study, we looked at three different sources of input text: abstracts from published articles in the medical literature pertaining to ophthalmology (the medical specialty of focus for this study), a large corpus of ophthalmology EHR notes from STARR (Stanford Research Repository), and the general internet (here, we specifically used pre-trained GLoVe vectors).